 - 3. Slide the coil assembly out using the bottom drain pan to pull the assembly from the cabinet. - 4.
-For flipping the coil, drain pan extension must be removed for all models.
+For flipping the coil, drain pan extension must be removed for all models except DMVE60DP1400.
 Center support should not be removed while removing the drain pan extension.
 Side drain pan and horizontal drip shield can be removed for downflow application.
 The side drain pan and horizontal drip shield cannot be removed for horizontal right. - 5.
 Using the bottom drain pan to hold the coil assembly, slide the coil assembly back into the cabinet on the downflow brackets as shown in Figure 9. - 6.
-Reconnect the sensor wires and replace the insulation securing it with wire ties on both sides as shown in Figure 2-2.
-Then, secure the wire harness to the corner post using the screw mount wire ties provided. - 7.
+Reconnect the sensor wires to the wire harnesses that was connected to PCB.
+Install the wire ties on both sides as shown in Figure 2-2. - 7.
 Re-install the access panels removed in Step 1 as shown in Figure 10. - 8.
 Two drain ports located at the bottom drain pan (horizontally oriented) are to be used for upflow and downflow applications and the two on the side drain pan (vertically oriented) are to be used when the unit is in horizontal right or left configuration.
 When the unit is in upflow or downflow configuration, the drain ports located on bottom drain pan must be plugged and vice versa.
 Drain ports located at lower elevation (closer to the ground) in either configuration must be connected to the main drain line and the higher is for the secondary drain line.